Reloaded-Project/Reloaded.Memory/docs/Pointers/Ptr.md

 !!! note "This type was formerly called `BlittablePointer<T>` and `ArrayPtr<T>` in old library versions."

-!!! warning "Zero overhead not guaranteed for `ICanReadWriteMemory` implementations outside of `Memory` (RAM)."
+!!! warning "Zero overhead but not 1:1 codegen in all scenarios. e.g. Multiplying an element in place via Setter can be slower (.NET 7)."

 A helper to allow you to do two things: